Qualità inizia con la Q

 Precisione elevata grazie alla Blue Light Technology

 In base al principio delle telecamere stereoscopiche, accurati modelli a frangia vengono proiettati sulla superficie dell’oggetto e acquisiti da due telecamere.
-La tecnologia di proiezione di GOM lavora con luce blu a banda stretta, il che significa che le interferenze luminose presenti nell’ambiente possono essere filtrate durante l’acquisizione dell’immagine.
+La tecnologia di proiezione lavora con luce blu a banda stretta, il che significa che le interferenze luminose presenti nell’ambiente possono essere filtrate durante l’acquisizione dell’immagine.

 Estremamente versatile e pronto ad affrontare qualsiasi sfida